rabbitmq/rabbitmq-website/site/quorum-queues.md

  * `quorum_cluster_size`

-Sets the default quorum queue cluster size (can be over-ridden by the `x-quorum-cluster-size` queue argument at declaration time.
+Sets the default quorum queue cluster size (can be over-ridden by the `x-quorum-initial-group-size` queue argument at declaration time.
 Default value is 5.

  * `quorum_commands_soft_limit`